 Students in their first or sophomore years are eligible to become Speaking Fellows.
 Applicants are encouraged to sign up for Speaking Fellows workshops and one-on-one sessions before applying to develop an appreciation for what Speaking Fellows do.

-The Spring 2018 application will be due on Monday, March 5th at 5:00 PM; interviewees will be emailed on Friday, March 9th; interviews will occur between Wednesday, March 21st and Wednesday, March 28th; and on Friday, March 30th, Speaking Fellows in Training for Fall 2018 will be announced via email.
+The Spring 2019 application will be due on Friday, March 8th at 5:00 PM; interviewees will be emailed on Friday, March 15th; interviews will occur between Monday, March 25th to Thursday, March 28th; Speaking Fellows in Training for Fall 2019 will be announced via email.

-If you have any questions about the application process or about the program in general, please contact Pam Cobrin (Director; email@example.com), Daniela Kempf (Manager; firstname.lastname@example.org), or Katy Lasell (Coordinator; email@example.com).
+If you have any questions about the application process or about the program in general, please contact Pam Cobrin (Director; email@example.com), Daniela Kempf (Manager; firstname.lastname@example.org), or DaMonique Ballou (Coordinator; email@example.com).

 Please also check out this video made by current Speaking Fellows, about what it means to them to be Fellows: